totemo/watson/README.md

 To list all of the deposits:

     /w ore

+Or if there are multiple pages (50 deposits to a page) you may need to specify a page number:

+    /w ore 2

 The "/w tp" command can teleport to the next deposit in the sequence (starting at one), the previous one, or the deposit with a specific number: